It is the most common of all disorders of the thyroid gland.

 - Difficulty swallowing large pills or thick foods

-Important results of the physical examination include a goiter that can be felt, the growth down in the chest, and enlarged neck veins.
+Actual results of the physical examination include a goiter that can be felt, the growth down in the chest, and enlarged neck veins.

-The appropriate treatment of a multinodular goiter depends on the size, the rapidity in which it is growing, the results of examinations, the risk of cancer.
+The appropriate treatment of a multinodular goiter depends on the size, the rapidity in which it is growing, the results of examinations, and the risk of cancer.

-But also, the symptoms of compression and if the goiter is large enough to be cosmetically unattractive.
+But also the symptoms of compression and if the goiter is large enough to be cosmetically unattractive.

 The natural history of benign goiter is usually a slow growth of the nodules.
 Therefore, the observation can be safe.